gonciarzpiotr/gonciarzpiotr.github.io/index.markdown

 ##### Project description:

 - Handling payments from different acquirers (Ingenico Worldline project
--

 ##### Tasks:
 - Creating automated tests in Java/Cucumber/HTF (clients proprietary framework)
 - Creating test plans and test scenarios
 - Helping the development team brainstorm test ideas, edge cases and produce sound test plans for features they are working on
-- Taking some DEVOPS tasks modyfing pipelines and such
+- Taking some DevOps tasks modifying pipelines and such

 ### Blast Lab ltd.

 #### AUTOMATION TESTER 1,5 years

-##### Project description & team size:
+##### Project Description & team size:

 - Team of 6 developers working on Apps for mass events with integrated navigation
--

 ##### Tasks:
 - Creating automated tests in Java/Appium/Cucumber for mobile apps on Android and iOS
 - Creating test plans and tests scenarios